 Covered Up: Ross Bagdasarian did this to himself regarding "Witch Doctor", as the Chipmunk version of the song has become much more well known than the original version of his 1958 hit single.

-Speaking of phases, the crack pairings go through many different phases among the fandom, which almost always ensures a string of fluff fanfics from different authors.
-Popular phases over the years have included pairing Alvin with Eleanor, Simon with Brittany, Dave with Vinny, and even Alvin with Simon, however, none of them have quite put the "crack" in "crack pairing" as much as Dave and Brittany, with even a few fanfics involving Dave impregnanting Brittany.
+Crack Pairing: Crack pairings go through many different phases among the fandom, which almost always ensures a string of fluff fanfics from different authors.
+Popular phases over the years have included pairing Alvin with Eleanor, Simon with Brittany, Dave with Vinny, and even Alvin with Simon, however, none of them have quite put the "crack" in "crack pairing" as much as Dave and Brittany, with even a few fanfics involving Dave impregnating Brittany.

 "Funny Aneurysm" Moment: In "Thinking Cap Trap", the Chipmunks and Dave appear on a game show.
 When asked to identify the Bronx Bombers, one of their opponents said they were a New York terrorist group instead of the New York Yankees.
 This lost its hilarity for obvious reasons after 9/11.

-Critical Dissonance: Seriously, people had nicer things to say about Transformers: Revenge of The Fallen.
-For this movie, it didn't do very well with the critics in the first place, but at least some of them liked it.
+Seriously, people had nicer things to say about Transformers: Revenge of the Fallen.
+For the first movie, it didn't do very well with the critics in the first place, but at least some of them liked it.
 The reaction was the same for the sequel.

-But by the time the third one came out, it became almost unanimous that the series had outstayed its welcome.
-To clarify, the third movie did horribly with the critics but was among the highest-grossing films at the time.
+By the time the third one came out, it became almost unanimous that the series had outstayed its welcome, and this hit a tipping point in 2015.
+To clarify, the third movie did horribly with critics, but was among the highest-grossing films at the time.
 The critics were quick to make insinuations on what kind of person would actually like such a movie, as reflected in the Rotten Tomatoes consensus:

-"Lazy, rote and grating, Chipwrecked is the Lowest Common Denominator family entertainment that is strictly for the very, very, very young at heart."
+"Lazy, rote and grating, Chipwrecked is lowest-common-denominator family entertainment that is strictly for the very, very, very young at heart."